-- Share teaching, capital and human resources across the consortium.
+- Share teaching, research, capital and human resources across the consortium.

 - Focus on teaching core curriculum subjects (English, Maths and Sciences).

-- Use digital, media and creative education and training as a medium for teaching core curriculum subjects.
+- Use digital, creative education and training as well as heritage studies as media for teaching core curriculum subjects.

 - Provide high quality, academically relevant extra-curricular enrichment activities across the consortium.

-- Support volunteer teachers across the consortium with their Continuing Professional Development (CPD) and Initial Teacher Training.
+- Support volunteer teachers across the consortium with their Continuing Professional Development (CPD) and Initial Teacher Training (ITT).

 - Form partnerships with educational, cultural and social providers to continually strengthening our educational provision within the communities we serve.

-- Expand our programme of lifelong learning initiatives.
+- Expand our programme of community lifelong learning initiatives.